NanoporeAna/Glycan-Classification/README.md

 # Glycan-Classification
-1.Glycan-Classification description
+**1.Glycan-Classification description**

- Glycan-Classification serves as a machine learning-based nanopore analysis platform for the identification of different **RNA types**.
+ Glycan-Classification serves as a machine learning-based nanopore analysis platform for the identification of different glycan types.
  The code contains three functions as follows:

  1).The raw data is analyzed for KL divergence.